sakayph/sakay-gateway/README.md

-# Sakay
+# Sakay Gateway

 An SMS-based routing app that leverages Google Maps for geocoding and OpenTripPlanner for the actual routing.

+Also see the webapp at https://github.com/ahelpingchip/sakayph